George Washington University Law School: History

+19th century

 The George Washington University Law School was founded in the 1820s but closed in 1826 due to low enrollment.
-The law school's first two professors were William Cranch, chief justice of the Circuit Court for the District of Columbia and second reporter of the U.S. Supreme Court, and William Thomas Carroll, a descendant of Charles Carroll the Settler and clerk of the U.S. Supreme Court from 1827 until his death in 1863.
+The first two professors were William Cranch, chief justice of the Circuit Court for the District of Columbia and William Thomas Carroll, a descendant of Charles Carroll the Settler and clerk of the U.S. Supreme Court from 1827 until his death in 1863.
 The law school was reestablished in 1865 and was the first law school in the District of Columbia.

 Law classes resumed in 1865 in the Old Trinity Episcopal Church, and the school graduated its first class of 60 students in 1867.
-The Master of Laws degree program was adopted by the school in 1897.
+The Master of Laws degree program began in 1897.

+20th century

 In 1900, the school was one of the founding members of the Association of American Law Schools.

+GW Law has one of the oldest intellectual property programs in the US.
+Its alumni have contributed to various technological advancements, including involvement in the patent for the Wright brothers' flying machine, granted on May 22, 1906.The school was accredited by the American Bar Association in 1923.

-In 1954, it merged with National University School of Law of Washington.
+In 1954, it merged with National University School of Law.
 The law school operated under the name National Law Center for the 37 years from 1959 to 1996, when it was renamed George Washington University Law School.

-Supreme Court Justices Clarence Thomas, William Strong, David J. Brewer, Willis Van Devanter, and John Marshall Harlan were among those who served on its faculty.
-Chief Justice John Roberts, Justice Antonin Scalia, Justice Elena Kagan, Justice Sonia Sotomayor, and Justice Samuel Alito presided over its moot court in 2006, 2007, 2009, 2012, 2014, and 2016.

-GW Law has the oldest intellectual property program in the country, with alumni having written patents for some of the greatest technological achievements of the past 130 years—including the Wright brothers' flying machine, patented on May 22, 1906.

-The school was accredited by the American Bar Association in 1923 and was a charter member of the Association of American Law Schools.

-National University School of Law

-The National University School of Law was merged into the George Washington University School of Law in 1954.
-The school was founded in 1869.
-Many alumni served in prominent political and legal positions throughout the school's history.